Capital punishment in Texas: History

 Upon statehood, hanging was the method used for almost all executions until 1924.
 Hangings were administered by the county where the trial took place.
 The last hanging in the state was that of Nathan Lee, a man convicted of murder and executed in Angleton, Brazoria County, Texas on August 31, 1923.
 The only other method used at the time was execution by firing squad, which was used for three Confederate deserters during the American Civil War, as well as a man convicted of attempted rape in 1863.
 In 1853, the first execution in Houston took place in public at Founder's Cemetery in the Fourth Ward; initially, the cemetery was the execution site, but post-1868 executions took place in the jail facilities.

 In 1923, Texas changed its execution laws, which required that executions be carried out on the electric chair, and that they take place at the Texas State Penitentiary at Huntsville (also known as Huntsville Unit).
 From 1928 until 1965, this was also home to the state's male death row.
 The first executions on the electric chair were on February 8, 1924, when Charles Reynolds, Ewell Morris, Harris Washington, Haden Cochran, and Melvin Johnson had their death sentences carried out.
 The five executions were the most carried out on a single day in the state.
 The state would conduct multiple executions on a single day on several other occasions, the last being on August 9, 2000.
 Since then, the state has not executed more than one person on a single day, although there are no laws prohibiting it.
-A total of 361 people were electrocuted in Texas, with the last being Joseph Johnson on July 30, 1964.
+A total of 361 people were executed by the electric chair in Texas, with the last being Joseph Johnson on July 30, 1964.

 The United States Supreme Court decision in Furman v.
 Georgia, which declared Georgia's "unitary trial" procedure (in which the jury was asked to return a verdict of guilt or innocence and, simultaneously, determine whether the defendant would be punished by death or life imprisonment) to be unconstitutional, on the grounds that it was a cruel and unusual punishment in violation of the Eighth Amendment to the United States Constitution, essentially negated all death penalty sentences nationwide.

 As result of the Furman decision, the 52 Texas death-row inmates at the time had all of their sentences reduced to life imprisonment.
 Among them was Kenneth McDuff, who was originally condemned for the murder of three teenagers in 1966.
 He was paroled in 1989, but subsequently executed in 1998 for a murder he committed while on parole, and is suspected to have been responsible for many other killings.